jillesvangurp/www.jillesvangurp.com/_posts/2007-01-14-placeopedia.md

 ---
 A feature in Google Earth I was not aware of is the ability to add layers from external services.
 One such service is placeopedia that provides placemarks with a name and a link to the relevant wikipedia article.

 How does it work?
-Just open this link <a href="http://www.placeopedia.com/cgi-bin/kml.cgi/searchwithin.kml">http://www.placeopedia.com/cgi-bin/kml.cgi/searchwithin.kml</a>.
+Just open this link [http://www.placeopedia.com/cgi-bin/kml.cgi/searchwithin.kml](http://www.placeopedia.com/cgi-bin/kml.cgi/searchwithin.kml).
 It will open up in Google earth showing the latest 15 additions to placeopedia.
 Now move the map to an area you are interested in and it will automatically update.